 Rebound damping of shock absorber

-With the setting wheel 4 the degree of damping of the rebound can be adjusted to 11 positions.
+With the setting wheel O the degree of damping of the rebound can be adjusted.
 Turn the knob to the left side to increase damping, turn it to the right side to reduce damping during rebounding.